sidyn4444/sidyn4444/README.md

 CS + Economics @ NC State (May 2028).
 Looking for a **Software Engineering internship for Summer 2027**.

-Mostly backend — distributed systems, APIs, and the infrastructure they run on.
-What interests me most is what happens when things fail: retries, recovery, and proving a system held up instead of assuming it did.
+Mostly backend — APIs, distributed systems, and the infrastructure they run on.
+What interests me most is designing APIs that solve a real problem for whoever's calling them, and making sure what I build holds up when something breaks.

 ### Projects